Old School–New School controversy: Revivalism and New Haven theology

-In the U.S. the Second Great Awakening (1800–30s) was the second great religious revival in United States history and consisted of renewed personal salvation experienced in revival meetings.
+In the U.S. the Second Great Awakening (1800–1830s) was the second great religious revival in United States history and consisted of renewed personal salvation experienced in revival meetings.
 Presbyterian Rev. Charles Finney (1792–1875) was a key leader of the evangelical revival movement in America.
 From 1821 onwards he conducted revival meetings across many north-eastern states and won many converts.
 For him, a revival was not a miracle but a change of mindset that was ultimately a matter for the individual's free will.
-His revival meetings created anxiety in a penitent's mind that one could only save his or her soul by submission to the will of God, as illustrated by Finney's quotations from the Bible.
+His revival meetings created anxiety in a penitent's mind that one could only save their soul by submission to the will of God, as illustrated by Finney's quotations from the Bible.
 In the West (now Upper South) especially—at Cane Ridge, Kentucky and in Tennessee—the revival strengthened the Methodists and Baptists.
 The Churches of Christ and Christian Church (Disciples of Christ) arose from the Stone-Campbell Restoration Movement.
 It also introduced into America a new form of religious expression—the Scottish camp meeting.

 In the 1820s, Nathaniel William Taylor, (appointed Professor of Didactic Theology at Yale Divinity School in 1822), was the leading figure behind a smaller strand of Edwardsian Calvinism which came to be called "the New Haven theology".
 Taylor developed Edwardsian Calvinism further, interpreting regeneration in ways he thought consistent with Edwards and his New England followers and appropriate for the work of revivalism, and used his influence to publicly support the revivalist movement and defend its beliefs and practices against opponents.
 The Old School rejected this idea as heresy, suspicious as they were of all New School revivalism.